below/HelloSilicon/README.md

 ### Register and Shift

-The Clang assembler does not understand the `MOV X1, X2, LSL #1`, instead `LSL X1, X2, #1` (etc) is used.
+The Clang assembler does not understand `MOV X1, X2, LSL #1`, instead `LSL X1, X2, #1` (etc) is used.
 Apple has told me (FB7855327) that they are not planning to change this, and after all, both are just aliasses for the instruction `ORR X1, XZR, X2, LSL #1`.

 ### Register and Extension